Red Cabbage pH Experiment for Kids

 What is the red cabbage pH experiment?

-It is a kitchen science activity that uses red cabbage water as a natural pH indicator to test whether foods are acids or bases.
+It is a food science activity that uses red cabbage water as a natural pH indicator to test whether foods are acids or bases.

 Why does red cabbage water change color?